 STORM WATER DRAINAGE . . .
 The storm drainage system that serves the District consists of curb and guttered streets and storm sewers.
-The collected storm water runoff is routed through detention and water quality ponds, thence into tributaries of Wilbarger Creek and ultimately to the Colorado River.
+The collected storm water runoff is routed through detention and water quality ponds, thence into tributaries of Dry Creek and Comal Creek and ultimately to the Guadalupe River.

-100-YEAR FLOOD PLAIN AND STORM DRAINAGE INFORMATION...
-A portion of the District is affected by the 100-year flood plain, as identified by the Federal Flood Insurance Administration Rate Map No. 48453C0280H for Williamson County, Texas, dated September 26, 2008.
-Such acreage is contained within the open space portion of Orchard Ridge Phase 2E, which is currently under design.
-See "THE DISTRICT - Historical and Current Status of Development."
-No lots are developed nor are any expected to be developed on land that is located within the boundary of the 100-year Flood Plain.
+100-YEAR FLOOD PLAIN...
+A portion of the District is affected by the 100-year flood plain, as identified by the Federal Flood Insurance Administration Rate Map No. 48091C0245F for Comal County, Texas, dated September 2, 2009 and revised to reflect an approved LOMR shown Effective on May 20, 2021.
+As a result of the approved LOMR all lots within units 1 through 5 are shown to be outside of the 100-year flood plain.
+On October 14, 2020 Federal Emergency Management Agency ("FEMA") approved a Conditional Letter of Map Revision ("CLOMR") for Meyer Ranch Units 6 through 10 to allow minimal fills and grading within the floodplain to raise all lots within these subdivision sections out of the proposed developed floodplain.
+No lots are expected to be developed on land that is located within the boundary of the 100-year Flood Plain, as modified by the approved CLOMR.